-- 1. A student may be admitted to the master of Philosophy if he has obtained: - a) a degree of bachelor in Philosophy; or - b) a degree of bachelor in Philosophy of a Specific Discipline; or - c) a total of 60 EC for courses in philosophy within the programme of a Bachelor degree obtained in another discipline than philosophy. - 2.
-The Examination Board decides on the admission as specified in paragraph 1 of this Article. - 3.
-An exception to the criteria as specified in paragraph 1 applies for students who follow the 'Sustainability Transitions' specialization track.
-A student may be admitted to this track if he has obtained: - a. a degree of bachelor in any discipline; - b. language requirements as referred to in article 2.2, below.
+- 1. A student may be admitted to the master of Philosophy if they have obtained: - a) a degree of bachelor in Philosophy; or - b) a degree of bachelor in Philosophy of a Specific Discipline; or - c) a total of 60 EC for courses in philosophy within the programme of a Bachelor degree obtained in another discipline than philosophy. - 2.
+The Examination Board decides on the admission as specified in paragraph 1 of this Article.